 Make Connections to Real Life

-The whole point of having a theme in a story is that the author is trying to give the reader something that he or she can apply in life, or at the very least, make an observation that is thought to be universally true (at least from the author's point of view).
+The whole point of having a theme in a story is that the author is trying to give the reader something that he or she can apply in life, or at the very least, to make an observation that is thought to be universally true (at least from the author’s point of view).
 Students will gain deeper understanding of the theme and the story by relating it to their own lives.
-For example, for the theme, "Good friends are always there for each other," in Charlotte's Web, students can share stories about times that they helped a friend or were helped.
+For example, for the theme, “Good friends are always there for each other” in Charlotte’s Web, students can share stories about times that they helped a friend or were helped.